|Page Type:||Trip Report|

 I absolutely love the tundra.
 The alpine never fails to lifts my spirits.
 Down in the forests and valley's, even despite man's attempts to carve out roads, trails and campgrounds, things can feel clustered and hemmed-in.
 It takes on an almost claustrophobic feel sometimes.
 Despite this, it's quite pretty and even sometimes, sublime.
 The Evergreen's, Aspen's and Cottonwood's feel like a patchwork quilt offering security and safety from the night.
 However, simultaneously, they also threaten 'Grimm-esque' mysteries and possible dangers.
 In the alpine world, there is no time for claustrophobic feelings.
 It feels like the whole world is within reach.
 There is no hiding.
 It's this comfort and insignificance that gets me out of bed at zero-dark-thirty.
 I don't know if anyone else will agree, but when I'm sitting lakeside at 12,800', standing on a summit or traversing a plateau, I get this feeling that, 'This is all mine!'
 I don't get that down in the forests.

 I led the way across the tundra following a social trail and occasional pikes.
 We hit the CDT/CT and started our traverse west across the lower slopes of a minor peak.
 This is where I decided I had enough and started to hike at my own speed.
 I reached the base of the slope we wanted, sat down and enjoyed the silence around me.
-During my Zen moment, something dawned on me; this woman is full of bullshit!
-All morning, I've been hearing of her hiking and climbing exploits in places like: Iceland, Germany, Argentina, Atlantis, Canada and Alaska.
+During my Zen moment, something dawned on me; this woman is full of shit!
+All morning, I've been hearing tales of her hiking and climbing exploits in places like: Iceland, Germany, Argentina, Atlantis, Canada and Alaska.
 She has logged an inscruitable amount of hours on the glacier in Greenland, Alaska and Svalbard (Norway).
 She's taken her kiddos rock climbing while they were only a few years old.
 So I'm assuming I'm hiking with Betty Badass.
 That opinion of mine was put under suspicion within the first 15 minutes but I spent all morning mulling it over.
 Someone with that kind of pedigree, shouldn't be acting like this.
 The clincher for me was her performance when she fell in the creek.
 I mean, look at guys like: Ken Nolan, Gerry Roach, Mike Garret etc. Those guys have every reason in the world to be slow and gimp from 40+ years of abuse and yet, they still kick everyone's ass.

-So even if I were to assume after umpteen years of traveling, climbing, navigating, glacial travel etc.. and considering everyone's bodies don't rebound or age the same, this would certainly explain her lackadasial, almost disinterest in what she/we were doing.
+So even if I were to assume after umpteen years of traveling, climbing, navigating, glacial travel etc.. and considering everyone's bodies don't rebound or age the same, this would certainly explain her lackadasial, almost disinterest in what she was doing.
 And then there's the hidden dilemma of her zero navigational skills.
 And this is something that should actually improve with age and hone itself.
 She asked for someone to accompany her up Half Peak.
 Is it not reasonable to expect that she's done her homework and research on the area?
 Maybe perhaps, studied some topo maps or read prior reports?
 Instead, I'm wondering literally all morning and afternoon, if she even knows what trail we're on.
-Instead, I'm also wondering how this woman even finds the kitchen in the morning.
+Instead, I'm wondering how this woman even finds the kitchen in the morning.
 So I concluded...BULLSHIT.
 There were probably some accuracies to be sure but otherwise, she was spinning one hell of a long yarn at my expense.

 "What did you think of all that scree?"